 I prefer to make people distant, unrecognizable figures in a picture.
 By doing this, I feel less intrusive as a photographer and respect the privacy of all involved.

 Need some inspiration for your own photography goals?
 Check out Dreamstime for thousands of amazing pro images and start getting inspired now!

 4. Never leave a shooting location until you are satisfied with the results

 There’s nothing worse than looking back through your photos from an important event or special location and realizing you missed the shot you were looking for.
-Don’t leave wondering “What if I had done this?”
+Don’t leave wondering, “What if I had done this or that?”

 You may also like: How to hide photos from your camera roll

 What better source of tips and techniques than the wealth of knowledge from photographers operating in the real world?
 Don’t be afraid to strike up conversations with fellow hobbyists and glean the valuable tidbits that will add to your craft.